fitorceka/annual-leave-management/README.md

 ### Admin can add, update, delete and change password to users

-### Manager can monitor userEntities that are in his department, approve or deny leave requests made by the users and change his password
+### Manager can monitor users that are in his department, approve or deny leave requests made by the users and change his password

 ### Users can add, update, delete leave requests and change their password